Kshitijkumar15/Frontend-Fullstack/README.md

 $~~~~~~~~~~~$

+##  Form Validation

+This repository contains a simple HTML form for student registration with JavaScript-based client-side validation.
+The purpose of this code is to validate user inputs before submitting the form to ensure data integrity and accuracy.

+### Getting Started

+To use the registration form and validation script, follow these steps:

+1. Clone the repository to your local machine or download the `main.html` and `right.html` files directly.

+2. Open the `main.html` file in a web browser.

+3. Fill out the registration form, and the validation script will check each field for correctness based on defined criteria.

+4. If all fields pass validation, the form will be submitted to the `right.html` page, indicating a successful registration.

+## Form Fields and Validation Criteria

+The registration form consists of the following fields, each with its own validation criteria:

+- **First Name:** Should contain at least 6 alphabetic characters.
+- **Last Name:** Should contain only alphabetic characters.
+- **Email Address:** Should be a valid email format (e.g., `user@example.com`).
+- **Password:** Should contain at least 6 alphanumeric characters.
+- **Address:** A mandatory text area for entering the user's address.
+- **Mobile No:** Should contain exactly 10 numeric digits.
+- **Gender:** Choose between male and female.

+### Validation Functions

+The validation script utilizes various JavaScript functions to validate form inputs.
+Here are the functions used:

+- `notEmpty(elem, helperMsg)`: Checks if the input element is not empty.
+- `isNumeric(elem, helperMsg)`: Validates if the input consists of only numeric digits.
+- `isAlphabet(elem, helperMsg)`: Validates if the input consists of only alphabetic characters.
+- `isAlphanumeric(elem, helperMsg)`: Validates if the input consists of only alphanumeric characters.
+- `lengthRestriction(elem, min)`: Checks if the input meets a minimum length requirement.
+- `emailValidator(elem, helperMsg)`: Validates if the input is a valid email address.
+- `lengthRestriction1(elem, min, max)`: Checks if the input has a specific length range.

+### Usage

+The `formvalidator ()` function is called when the form is submitted.
+It sequentially validates each input field according to the defined criteria.
+If all validations pass, the form is submitted; otherwise, an alert message is displayed, and the focus is set on the first incorrect input.

+$~~~~~~~~~~~$

+## Canvas Drawing Example

+This repository contains a simple HTML file demonstrating how to create a canvas element and implement basic drawing functionality using JavaScript.
+Users can click and drag the mouse on the canvas to draw lines.

+### Getting Started

+To run this example, simply open the `canvas.html` file in a web browser that supports HTML5 and JavaScript.

+### Prerequisites

+You only need a modern web browser to run this example.
+No additional installations are required.

+### Usage

+1. Open the `canvas.html` file in a web browser.
+2. Click and hold the mouse button on the canvas.
+3. Drag the mouse around to draw lines.
+4. Release the mouse button to stop drawing.

+###  Code Description

+The HTML file `canvas.html` contains a canvas element and JavaScript code to handle the drawing functionality.
+The canvas is initialized with a width and height of 400 pixels each.
+The JavaScript code inside the `<script>` tag handles the mouse events and drawing operations.

+The functions included are:
+- `startDrawing(event)`: Initiates drawing when the mouse button is pressed.
+- `drawLine(event)`: Draws lines as the mouse is moved while holding the button.
+- `stopDrawing(event)`: Stops drawing when the mouse button is released.

+$~~~~~~~~~~~$

 ## React Calculator App

 This repository contains a simple calculator application built using React.
 The app allows users to perform basic arithmetic operations such as addition, subtraction, multiplication, and division on two numbers.
 The calculator's UI and functionality are implemented in the `app.js` file.